swiftlang/swift-evolution/visions/webassembly.md

 use thanks to C interop is [WASI libc](https://github.com/WebAssembly/wasi-libc).
 In fact, the current implementation of Swift stdlib and runtime for `wasm32-unknown-wasi` triple is based on this C library.

-Initial version of WASI (referred to as "Preview 1" or as `wasi_snapshot_preview1` by its module name) was inspired by C ABI and POSIX, and WASI libc itself is a fork of [Musl libc](http://musl.libc.org) originally developed for Linux.
+The initial version of WASI (referred to as "Preview 1" or as `wasi_snapshot_preview1` by its module name) was inspired by C ABI and POSIX, and WASI libc itself is a fork of [Musl libc](http://musl.libc.org) originally developed for Linux.
 This proved to be limiting with continued development of WASI, especially as it does not necessarily have to be constrained by C ABI and POSIX.
 A more powerful runtime implementation can abstract these away.